 Garry Purchase – Is another emerging artist who is another King of perfection.
 Interestingly, Garry was a drummer for over 20 years and has only been painting since 2013.
 You wouldn’t believe when you see the incredible paintings that he has created.

 J.J Lane – Shot to fame after being featured on Young Black n Deadly’s Facebook page.
 What is so remarkable about this artist is her age.
-She was only 14 at the time and already creating detailed artworks.
+She was only 14 at the time and already creating detailed Aboriginal art.
 Since that time her skills have only been improving as she realises that there is a wonderful career ahead with her art.

 Daren Dunn – Chances are that if you have seen a pair of football boots painted with Indigenous designs, it was painted by Daren.
 He has painted custom orders for our Rugby League stars as well as Indigenous boxers.
 He has helped design jerseys and can paint on just about any kind of sporting equipment.